AndreAugusto11/fabric-ethereum-token-bridging/Documentation/test-specification.md

 Test cases (assuming 100 CBDC have been escrowed in the Fabric side by `USER A ETH`, and therefore, and asset reference representing 100 CBDC was created):
 - `USER A FI` initiates the bridging out of 100 CBDC to `USER A ETH`, and 100 CBDC are minted to the address of `USER A ETH`.
-- `USER A FI` initiates the bridging out of 100 CBDC to `USER B ETH`, and the operation fails.
+- `USER A FI` initiates the bridging out of 100 CBDC to `USER B ETH`, and the operation fails because `USER A FI` cannot mint tokens to another user address.
-- `USER B FI` initiates the bridging out of 100 CBDC to `USER B ETH`, and the operation fails.
+- `USER B FI` initiates the bridging out of 100 CBDC to `USER B ETH`, and the operation fails because the tokens were escrowed by `USER A FI`.
-- `USER A FI` initiates the bridging out of 200 CBDC to `USER A ETH`, and the operation fails.
+- `USER A FI` initiates the bridging out of 200 CBDC to `USER A ETH`, and the operation fails because only 100 CBDC were escrowed.
 ## Bridging back Testing

 Goals: